DE0CH/velarium/docs/ib/ib_docs.md

 In particular in `getS3Data(fileName)`, I have demonstrated my ability to code using concurrency in JS through Promise.
 I have also demonstrated to dynamically communicate between the front-end and the back-end.

 ## Part 3: User Login, Permissions & Security
 Logging in is achieved through Sign in with Google.
-I have decided not to use username and password because that leads to higher security vulnerability as now I have to handle hashing, salting and storing the user data safely myself.
+I have decided not to use username and password because that leads to higher security vulnerability as now I have to handle hashing, salting and storing the user data safely myself (Scott).
 Sign in with Google is easier for use as well.

 In `codestudy/templates/base.html`:
 ```html